-Processed RAP and / or reclaimed granular materials shall be placed in separate stockpiles prior to use.
-Where RAP and / or reclaimed granular materials has been stockpiled for some time and is no longer in a free-flowing condition, it shall be reprocessed to ensure that it is free flowing at the time of its use.
+Processed reclaimed granular materials shall be placed in separate stockpiles prior to use.
+Where reclaimed granular materials has been stockpiled for some time and is no longer in a free-flowing condition, it shall be reprocessed to ensure that it is free flowing at the time of its use.